 - Store at room temperature in an airtight container or ziplock bag for 2** weeks.
 For longer storage, I recommend not cutting into individual bars, but wrapping the entire square.

-**Desert-safe adaptations: If vanilla extract is restricted due to alcohol content, substitute vanilla paste which does not contain alcohol.
-The lemon juice and zest baked into the batter should not pose a spoilage problem.
+- **Desert-safe adaptations: The lemon juice and zest baked into the batter should not pose a spoilage problem.
 The lemon juice in the icing is not baked in and should not be used.
 Wrapping the entire pan of lemon bars without cutting will preserve moisture and keep the bars chewy for longer.